 Additional eligibility criteria as identified by AHS (i.e. locations under pressure and occupations in demand) will be taken into consideration.

-Important: Recipients of this bursary are obligated to obtain a position with Alberta Health Services that meets the terms of the Return of Service Agreement.
+Important: Recipients of this bursary are obligated to obtain a position with AHS that meets the terms of the Return of Service Agreement.
 Neither AHS nor the NADC are required to find or hold a position on behalf of bursary recipients.
 Receipt of this award is not an offer of employment.

 1. All applications will be reviewed by an AHS selection committee.
 Each application is treated in a confidential manner.